 Just like the bathroom, zero-waste cleaning can be pretty much all DIY with ingredients you probably already have in your kitchen.

 There are so many recipes online for products to make, but if you’re time-poor, most bulk selling shops have a section for cleaning.
 Our local food co-op, as well as bulk foods stores both, have cleaning products in bulk.
 The downside is that sometimes they don’t have the best choice/quality of products.

 The other thing to consider is all the cleaning utensils you use.
 Like the kitchen, there are many different cleaning brushes and sponges that come made using natural fibres.

-When you think about it, things have improved in the zero waste movement.
-Having bulk stores more accessible and DIY videos and blogs at our finger tips, we can all do our part for our planet, fellow humans and the animals by taking the time to care putting in more effort and thinking about what the single use plastics that we have in our lives are doing.
+When you think about it, things have improved in the zero-waste movement.
+Having bulk stores more accessible and DIY videos and blogs at our fingertips, we can all do our part for our planet, fellow humans and the animals by taking the time to care and put in more effort and thinking about what the single-use plastics that we have in our lives are doing.